Richard Henry Horne: London and later life

 In 1860 Horne was again unemployed.
 In 1869, "dissatisfied with the failure of the Victorian government to fulfil what he conceived to be its obligations to him", he returned to England.
 A later memoria of Horne notes that after his return from Australia he settled in "poor quarters in Marylebone" and "ill at ease in London" his health suffered.
 This included "a melancholy increase in weight" that resulted in "V-shaped additions" having to be added to his trousers to accommodate his girth.
 However, courtesy of his physician, Dr. Bird, of Welbeck Street, his health returned and one day two ladies entering the Doctor's practice "were startled to see an old gentleman sliding headfirst down the banisters.
 This was Mr. Horne celebrating his return to health."

-During the 15 years after his return to England, Horne published several books – but the only one which aroused much interest was not written by him, the Letters of Elizabeth Barrett Browning to Richard Hengist Horne.
+During the 15 years after his return to England, Horne published several books including the Letters of Elizabeth Barrett Browning to Richard Hengist Horne.

 Horne received a Civil List pension of £50 a year in 1874 (increasing to £100 in 1880) and died at Margate on 13 March 1884; leaving behind him much unpublished work.
 A more complete list of Horne's published work will be found in the British Museum catalogue.
 Horne was buried in Margate Cemetery.